Geospatial Data Science for Public Health Surveillance

 We assessed the performance of the improved model in selected cities representing different climatic zones and disease dynamics profiles.
 Results demonstrate the incorporation of human movement patterns improves prediction compared with models that use spatial adjacency structures

-Chen and Moraga, under review, 2025
+Chen and Moraga, Infectious Disease Modelling, 2025

 Conclusions